 Press trade &Media

-Good Things need to be told.
+Good things need to be told.
 And Northern Germany has so many good things to offer as a tourism destinaton.
 Here, we’ve created a collection of various information, that can help you researching relevant media content about our amazing home region.
-You’ll find topics and links like expericences by target groups, sustainability, media centers, direct contacts, press texts and lots of inspiration.
+You’ll find topics and links, including experiences for different target groups, sustainability, media centers, direct contacts, press materials, and plenty of inspiration.

 Also, make sure to sign up here for trade newsletters, follow our partners on social media or get in touch with us directly here – you’ll have a head start and always be the first to know!